Stochastic Stability of Monotone Economies in Regenerative Environments: Applications

 \section{Applications}

 In this section we present three workhorse models.
-In each case, we assume that the driving process is a Markov chain and apply our Corollary~1.
+In the first we allow for general driving process as in Example \ref{markovexample}.
+In the second and third we assume that the driving process is a Markov chain and apply Corollary~1.
 We are thus able to extend known stability results in these models.